 Date: Every Saturday night from 8:00 – 10:00 p.m., plus Sunday, September 1st.
 In September also every Friday night from 8:00 – 10:00 p.m.
 October dates will be posted on September 3rd.

 Murder and Mayhem Lantern Tours

 Looking to hear some darker – but all true! – stories?
-Meet fallen angels and helpless victims on this two-hour walking tour through Sleepy Hollow Cemetery.
-Join us as we visit by lantern light the flamboyant businesswoman branded “the wickedest woman in New York,” a debonair counterfeiter, the scene of a grave robbery, victims of “the Mad Murderer of Sleepy Hollow,” a brotherly murder-suicide, and the celebrated opera singer who was alleged to have assaulted, extorted, and killed various of her seven husbands, and more.
+Meet fallen angels and helpless victims on this two-hour walking tour.
+Meet the flamboyant businesswoman branded “the wickedest woman in New York,” a debonair counterfeiter, the scene of a grave robbery, victims of “the Mad Murderer of Sleepy Hollow,” a brotherly murder-suicide, and the celebrated opera singer who was alleged to have assaulted, extorted, and killed various of her seven husbands, and more.
 Subject matter is not suitable for children under 18.
 For the enjoyment of all tour goers, please respect this policy.

 Date: Every Saturday night from 8:00 – 10:00 p.m., plus Sunday, September 1st.
 October dates will be posted on September 3rd.

 Join Sara Mascia and Tara Van Tassell from our local Historical Society as they dish about our colorful local residents and some of our world famous inhabitants.
 You can guess who will be good, bad, or unusual!